A Career as a Hospital Police Officer

 The Office of Protective Services is seeking individuals who will not only protect our staff but will also serve our patients with compassion for their mental illnesses.
 Our Hospital Police Officers (HPOs) are also called upon to assist the public in the communities that neighbor our hospital grounds.

 Must be 21 years of age by date of appointment.

 Graduation from a U.S. high school, G.E.D. or equivalent from a U.S. institution, or a California High School Proficiency Examination (CHSPE) certificate is required, or possession of a college degree (Associate of Arts or higher) from an accredited college or university.

-United States citizenship or a permanent resident who is eligible for and has applied for citizenship at the time of application.
+United States citizenship or a permanent resident who is eligible for and has applied for citizenship (and been approved) at the time of application.

 Must possess a valid California driver’s license by date of appointment.

 As a minimum requirement, a thorough background investigation must be conducted prior to a candidate’s appointment or training as a Hospital Police Officer.
 Additionally, must have no felony convictions and eligible to own/possess a firearm.